Biden admits he ‘screwed up’ debate — but insists he can still ‘beat’ Trump

 The president’s radio interview is part of a hastily arranged publicity blitz meant to quell discontent with his candidacy and demonstrate his continued fitness for the job amid calls for him to pull out.

-On Friday, he is set for an interview with ABC News anchor George Stephanopolous, parts of which will air that day on the network’s nightly news broadcast.
+On Friday, he is set for an interview with ABC News anchor George Stephanopolous, which is set to air the same day.

 He has also announced that he will hold a formal press conference next week during the NATO summit, which he is hosting in Washington.